English

 Grade Mode: Standard Letter

-Prerequisite(s): Direct placement based on multiple measures or completion of both ESL 005A AND ESL 005B with min. grade of C; also, student must be eligible for the Citrus College Honors Program or obtain a recommendation from an Honors instructor.
+Prerequisite(s): Placement as determined by the college's multiple measures assessment process; student must be eligible for the Citrus College Honors Program or obtain a recommendation from an Honors instructor.

-A college level course emphasizing exposition, analysis, evaluation, synthesis, argument, and research techniques.
+In this course, students receive instruction in academic reading and writing, including writing processes, effective use of language, analytical thinking, and the foundations of academic research.
+This is an honors course.
 Extensive writing practice based upon reading culturally diverse fiction and non-fiction and related critical material.
 In addition, students are expected to work and participate at an honors level which includes strong critical thinking skills, thorough analysis of fiction and non-fiction texts, demonstration of presentation, and service learning in the community.
+Formerly ENGL 101H.

 ENGL 102